EVA is registered trademark of Stern Stewart.

 Economic profit = NOPAT – Cost of capital × Invested capital

-NOPAT shows a fluctuating trend over the periods analyzed.
-It initially declined from 12,905 million USD in 2020 to 11,686 million USD in 2021, then increased slightly to 12,468 million USD in 2022 and 12,636 million USD in 2023.
-However, it decreased again in 2024 to 12,178 million USD and notably dropped to 9,841 million USD in 2025.
-This indicates variability in operating profitability with a marked decline in the most recent year.
+- The NOPAT experienced fluctuations over the observed periods.
+It decreased from 12,905 million USD in 2020 to 11,686 million USD in 2021, followed by a recovery to 12,468 million USD in 2022 and a continued increase to 12,636 million USD in 2023.
+However, there was a subsequent decline to 12,178 million USD in 2024 and a more pronounced drop to 9,841 million USD in 2025.
+This indicates variability in the company's operating profitability with an overall downward trend starting from 2023.

 Net Operating Profit after Taxes (NOPAT)